YouGitMoreWithLes/terraform-workshop/README.md

 # Terraform Workshop
-An example project for the ins and outs of building IaC with Terraform
+An example project to present the ins and outs of building IaC with Terraform

 ## Agenda
  - What is Terraform